 - Do I need to send a yoga mat?
 No, we have our own mats to use when we teach yoga.

 - Do you supply snack?
 Yes, we supply a healthy snack around 10am for campers.
 It is typically a fruit, vegetable, healthy grain or combination of all three.
-If your child has significant food allergies or is a picky eater, we ask that you send a snack with them just in case.
+If your child has significant food allergies or is a picky eater, we ask that you send a snack with them so they stay full & happy.

 - Where is Camp Begin held?
 Glenwood Moravian Community Church.
 Address: 725 Gilmore Ave, Madison WI 53711.
 We are thrilled about this central location because it is within walking distance to Glenwood Park, the UW-Arboretum and Wingra Park.

 - Are you a non-profit organization?
 No. Hike & Heal Wellness, LLC is a for-profit organization.
 Camp Beginnings is the summer day-camp of Hike & Heal Wellness.
-See sales receipt for our tax ID number for childcare write-offs for taxes.
+See sales receipt for our tax ID number for child care tax write-offs.

 - What will my child be doing most of the day?
 Campers will engage in a lot of play!
 As a Physical Education teacher, I know that kinesthetic (movement) learning builds memory cells inside our very own muscles.
 In addition, these memory cells are attached to synapses in our brains that build pathways and directly contribute to how we process and receive information.
 Your child(ren) will engage in a Jedi Lesson compiled of breathing skills, mindfulness lessons, appropriate Star Wars clips & often a bit of Yoga fun.
 After the Jedi lesson we head outside of free play, exploration, relationship building & deep nature connection.
 We play games, we craft and enjoy making art throughout the week(s).
 We share gratitude every day, tell stories, sing songs and practice patience by listening to each other in opening & closing circle.
 Mentors aging between 10-15 help motivate and encourage younger campers, giving them more allies for their weeks at camp.

 - Will my child only be practicing breathing and yoga poses?
 NO!
 Nature cultivates the concept of mindfulness authentically, and thus will be the vehicle for those conversations and teachable moments.
 Yoga will be learned through playful engagement, and yes sometimes kids will learn different breathing techniques to use at home in addition to yoga sequences that either energize or calm the body.
 Conversations about feelings and emotions are also extremely important ways we will be teaching leadership and mindfulness.
 We aim to teach the kids to learn about their own bodies and brains!
 All of these strategies and more will be taught with the intent to help regulate sleeping, mood, focus, behavior, and emotions among other benefits.